 - Skill in recording information accurately and completely.

 - Knowledge of human behavior and performance, individual differences in ability, personality and interests, learning and motivation, behavior and affective disorders.

-- The ability to tell when something is wrong.
+- Possess a keen sense of awareness and the ability to determine when something is wrong.

-- Must meet requirements of Michigan Commission on Law Enforcement Standards (MCOLES).
+- Must meet requirements of Michigan Commission on Law Enforcement Standards (MCOLES); or

 - Must be able to obtain a Bureau of Indian Affairs Special Law Enforcement Commission.

 - Applicant must sign a Code of Conduct and Code of Ethics.